aiven/aiven-docs/docs/products/mysql/overview.md

 title: Aiven for MySQL® overview
 ---

-Aiven for MySQL® is a full managed relational database service, deployable in the cloud of your choice.
-It is available at a size to suit your needs, from single-node starter plans to highly-available production platforms.
+Aiven for MySQL® is a fully managed relational database service, deployable in the cloud of your choice.
+It is available at a size to suit your needs, from single-node starter plans to highly available production platforms.

 MySQL has been a key part of the open source database landscape for a long time and it's a popular and reliable database platform.
 Aiven takes care of the management side and provides a MySQL that you can use.